SyncholisticMG/gh/appendices/lexicon.md

 Our precognitive workforce is us - that has the capacity to understand I can create an infinite amount of conscious time travel me’s that can go into the future, into the past and prepare a resource of knowledge and information that’s instantly called on-able as masterful manifestations of inspiration in the moment to out create anything that is a negative , dampening, sucking, draining, frequency within the system of domination and control.
 A more deeper explanation: your I AM precognitive workforce also is all of your other versions of self that are simultaneously existing that have earned and learned and relearned the rights of awareness.
-That’s means that if your choosing to be a spiritually aware being that all time space exists and that you’re contemplating all aspects of it there are frequencies out there that are not positive, some are negative, although some are positive and you as this I AM here now being make this declaration in your frequency that I am a being of equal cocreation non competition non hierarchal dreaming I AM breakaway dna light body civilisation of one who has been here in this dnaskinsuit this lifetime who is now gonna use my great work to make a great impact on those that I love, my family, my clan, my nation, my tribe and my earth mother.
+That’s means that if your choosing to be a spiritually aware being that all time space exists and that you’re contemplating all aspects of it there are frequencies out there that are not positive, some are negative, although some are positive and you as this I AM here now being make this declaration in your frequency that I am a being of equal cocreation non competition non hierarchal dreaming I AM breakaway DNA light body civilisation of one who has been here in this DNAskinsuit this lifetime who is now gonna use my great work to make a great impact on those that I love, my family, my clan, my nation, my tribe and my earth mother.
 And I’m choosing to do that on all the scales.
 That means I need a masterful precognitive workforce which is my birthright and legacy to create as a natural cocreative evolutionary being who’s a part of the great dreamtime awakening using my responsibility to have an impact on the loves of my life, the themes and ideologies that I’m wishing to promote to others so that they can find their own self illumination and belief free from external gurus who are sending them down the paths to false illumination.
 Our precognitive workforce is there waiting for us to be inspired to work with it, to think with it, to love with it, to be with it as part of our greater expression.
 For us to have the expression we must have the experience and for us to have the experience we must put the time , effort , energy and expression in to our self belief that it is a true force that we can call upon our inner geniuses from many dimensions , timestreams , galaxies and universes to form a collective of us who are all part of this dream time awakening so we can free our selves from the perception of limitation by the global narrative.

  So in effect do they work also as a hub of interconnectivity?